Calculation Point Logo

 Body Weight Impact

-Heavier hikers burn more calories.
+Heavier hikers naturally burn more calories for the same activity.

 Science-Backed Estimate

-Based on metabolic research.
+Based on metabolic research and oxygen consumption studies.

 Plan Your Fuel

-Know how much food to carry.
+Use estimates to determine how much food and water to carry.